MicrosoftDocs/quantum-docs/articles/azure-quantum-credits.md

 ### IonQ

 On IonQ QPU, each job you run consumes credits depending on the number of gates in your program, the complexity of the gates you use, and the number of shots.
-These usage units are called *qubit-gate-shots (QGS)*.
+In order to track the job cost, IonQ uses a unit called *qubit-gate-shot (QGS)*.

 Every quantum program consists of $N$ quantum logical gates of one or more qubits, and is executed for a certain number of shots.
 The number of gate-shots is calculated by the following formula:
 $$